KSPS offers a year-round slate of poetry programs that bring writers and readers together through readings, open mics, and craft-focused events.

 Stay Connected

-All event graphics include a QR code that links back to this page.
-Check back regularly for updated schedules, registration links, and event announcements.
+All event graphics include a QR code that links directly to individual event registrations.
+Check this page for updated schedules, series information, and new event announcements.

 Looking for a regular spot to share your work or hear local voices?